Pattern Stacking

 How to design it

-• Anchor with a tonal palette: shared color keeps contrasts readable.
+• Anchor with a tonal palette.
+Shared color or balance keeps contrasting motifs readable.

-• Vary scale: pair micro-motifs with larger prints to avoid visual fighting.
+• Vary scale deliberately.
+Micro motifs and larger prints need enough difference to avoid visual competition.

 If you are interested in developing a cohesive, layered print language for your brand, we would love to explore that with you.